ultraleap/XR-Keyboard/InteractionEngineKeyboards2.0/Assets/XR_Keyboard/README.md

 - Interaction Glow colour
 - Sound Effects (`InteractionButtonSounds`)

-In addition to this you can change the shadow colour by editing the `SetChildImageColour` component on the following:
+In addition to this you can change the shadow colour by editing the colour & pressing "Set Child Image Colours" on the `SetChildImageColour` component on the following:

 - `InteractionEngineUIKeyboardWithGrabHandle -> GrabFollow -> GrabGimbal -> UIInteractionEngineKeyboard -> Parent -> NumberRow -> NumberKeysShadows`
 - `InteractionEngineUIKeyboardWithGrabHandle -> GrabFollow -> GrabGimbal -> UIInteractionEngineKeyboard -> Parent -> KeyboardKeys -> KeyboardKeysShadows`